boxkite-ml/boxkite/examples/grafana-prometheus/README.md

 python metrics/load.py
 ```

+Prometheus is configured to automatically scrape the flask server every 15 seconds for feature distribution metrics.
 Navigate to [http://localhost:3000](http://localhost:3000) for the Grafana GUI, then login with `admin` and `admin`, skip changing the admin password, then navigate to Dashboards -> Manage -> Model Metrics:

 ![Grafana dashboard](assets/regression.png "Grafana Dashboard")

+## Alerts

+Default alerting rules on inference metrics are evaluated every minute.
+If their values exceed the predefined threshold for 5 minutes, a notification will be sent out to the default notification channel.
+Please refer to [Grafana Tutorial](https://grafana.com/docs/grafana/latest/alerting/notifications/#add-a-notification-channel) for setting up your preferred notification channel.

 ## Classification